relkscode/samples/README.txt

-Project for testing and samples.
+[dev] Project for testing and samples.